 And if that wasn’t enough, you could grab characters from anything you can possibly think of, Halo, Gundam, Metal Gear, Devil May Cry, Diablo, Final Fantasy, hell, even Mario Bros.

 It was not uncommon for clans to do customized skins for their members, ranging from simple recolors to more elaborate reworks.
 I did a fair share of custom skins for my old clan mates, clad in green and black, as those were the clan’s primary colors, in addition to the red and blue themed skins for team modes.
 Custom clan skins gave players a sense of personality and uniqueness among their peers, adding a custom sound file for taunts made you the coolest kid in town.

-Some models were more elaborate than others, and had “toggleable” parts, such as robes, or helmets, that you could remove via scripting. others made use simplistic shaders (if you compare it to more recent games) to create elaborate special effects, such as being a “hologram” (No, not like that Facebook roleplay)
+Some models were more elaborate than others, and had “toggleable” parts, such as robes, or helmets, that you could remove via scripting.
+Others made use simplistic shaders (if you compare it to more recent games) to create elaborate special effects, such as being a “hologram”.

 My experience with those was limited, if not outright zero, as I never fancied much the idea of modding the single player component, all of my work was focused on the multiplayer facet of the game.

 Following the tradition of Unreal Tournament and Quake, Instagib offered a fast paced “kill or be killed” multiplayer experience.